 There is a scheduling tool on Pinterest itself, which allows you to schedule Pins for up to two weeks.
-But you can also use Planoly and Tailwind, both are partners so you won’t be penalised for using them.
+But you can also use Planoly and Tailwind [referral link], both are partners so you won’t be penalised for using them.

 Pinterest prefers “Fresh Pins” (new images or videos) that have never appeared on Pinterest before.
 So they recommend uploading new Pins instead of updating old ones.
 This is because the algorithm favours content that’s relevant and timely, so creating fresh Pins means more exposure.
 Try creating many versions of a Pin for your content by experimenting with new images, titles, descriptions and formats.